 How to Create Folder from SQL Server sys.xp_create_subdir Extended Stored Procedure

-In this SQL Server tutorial for sql developers, I'll show t-sql codes that can be used to create folder using SQL Server sys.xp_create_subdir extended stored procedure.
+In this SQL Server tutorial for SQL developers, I'll show T-SQL codes to create folder using SQL Server sys.xp_create_subdir extended stored procedure.

 Here is the first sql xp_create_subdir example for SQL Server professionals.